Phoebe Gill: 2024

 On 11 May 2024, Gill ran 1:57.86 at 800m in Belfast, to break the European Under-18 record of 1:59.65 set by East Germany’s Marion Geissler-Hübner 45 years previously.
 The time also met the qualifying standard for the 2024 Olympic Games and moved her to joint second place in 2024 world 800m ranking.

 She was invited to run for Britain at the 2024 European Athletics Championships in June 2024 but declined, opting to study for her school exams instead.
 Later that month, she won the 800m title at the 2024 British Athletics Championships in Manchester.
 On 5 July 2024, she was named in the Great Britain team for the 2024 Summer Olympics where she came fourth in her semi-final in a time of 1:58.47 and did not advance to the final.
 In October 2024, she was nominated by Athletics Weekly for best British female junior.

 2025

 Gill opened 2025 with a 54.14 time for the 400m at the Lee Valley Open on 1 January 2025, an indoor 400m personal best.
 A few weeks later on 18 January at the same venue she recorded a time of 53.65, again a personal indoor best in the 400m.
 However, a fibula stress fracture caused Gill to miss the outdoor season.
 Gill joined the University of Edinburgh in 2025 to train as part of the Global Endurance Project, led by coach Mark Rowland.

+2026

+On her competitive return from injury, Gill won the 1500m at the British Milers’ Club Grand Prix, a World Athletics Continental Tour Challenger meeting, on 16 May 2026, running 4:05.53 for the victory, the second fastest time by a British U20 runner after Zola Budd.
+Gill placed fourth in 2:01.50 in her first 800m since the Paris Olympics, at the Irena Szewińska Memorial in Bydgoszcz, Poland on 29 May.
+Competing at the Boris Hanzekovic Memorial in Zagreb, a World Athletics Continental Tour Gold meeting, on 26 June, Gill had victory in the 800 metres, running 1:59.18 ahead of compatriot Isabelle Boffey.
+On 4 July, she won the 800 m final at the England Athletics U20 Championships in a Championships Best Performance of 2:00.49.